Talk About A Traditional Object Of Your Country: IELTS Speaking Cue Card

 How do traditional objects influence modern culture?

-Why do you think traditional crafts are important?
+Why do you think preserving traditional crafts is important?

 Practice other cue cards